Smarkets Promo Code Sep 2023: Get 0% commission for 60 days

 How do promo codes work?

 When you see a bonus code on any kind of betting site, this indicates that a code is required to actually get the stated offer.
 For example, you might see that a code is necessary to get a deposit match, a free bet, or any other promotions, and failure to apply that respective promo code will mean that you don’t get the offer.
-In this case, you should enter the Smarkets promotion code BETMAX to set yourself up for the £10 free bet.
+In this case, you should enter the Smarkets promotion code to set yourself up for the 0% commission promo.

-All you must do is ensure that you are a new customer and that you deposit at least £20 through any of the eligible payment methods to bag the stated promotion.
+All you must do is ensure that you are a new customer and that you deposit at least £10through any of the eligible payment methods to bag the stated promotion.

 How to get the bonus with a Smarkets Promo Code?